kelvinmwinuka/optimising-electricity/README.md

 ## Exercise

-We'd like you to write a program that assigns vehicles to routes, in a way that will minimise electricity consumption (in kWh).
+We'd like you to write a program that assigns vehicles to routes, in a way that will minimise total energy consumption.

 ### Input

 1. `routes.json` This contains an array of different routes.
 Each route will have an ID and a list of stops.
 Each stop will have a distance from the previous stop in kilometers.

 2. `vehicles.json` This contains an array of vehicles.
-Each vehicle will have an ID, a capacity in kWh, and an average electricity consumption in kWh/100km.
+Each vehicle will have an ID, a capacity in kWh, and an electricity consumption in kWh/100km.

-### Output
+### Questions

-As an output, we'd like to see:

-* The list of optimal vehicle-route pairs
-* The total kWh required to complete all routes sequentially using the least efficient vehicle only
+1. Let's establish a baseline: What's the total energy in kWh required to complete all routes using the least efficient vehicle.
+You can ignore the vehicle's range for this question.
-* The total kWh required to complete all routes in parallel using the optimal vehicle-route pairs
+2. Find the list of vehicle-route pairs that will minimise total energy consumption.
+A vehicle can at most be assigned to one route.
+3. Compare the total energy consumed using the optimal vehicle-route pairing to the baseline established in question 1.

 ## Instructions